|

 of Edith Whartons Madame des Treymes.
 He received

 his training at the Universities of Alberta and Victoria.
+Professor Forsythes thesis is that elements

 of the spiritual practices of other cultures, specifically Taoism